Óscar Espallargas: Skiing

 Espallargas competed at the Spanish national championships in April 2011.
-He finished first in the slalom event with a combined time of 1'26 " 13.
+He finished first in the slalom event with a combined time of 1 min 26.13 s.
 At the 2011 World Championships held in Sestriere, Italy, Espallargas finished eighteenth in the slalom event.
 In October 2011, he underwent medical tests at the CSD Sports Council in Madrid.
 As part of the trip to Madrid, he also visited the indoor snow zone at Madrid Xanadu shopping center where he participated in several training sessions.
 In November 2011, he was classified at an event in the Netherlands.
 While there, he also worked on improving her performance by training for the slalom at an indoor ski venue in the country at a camp attended by 100 skiers from fifteen countries In 2011, he moved to Aran for the 2011/2012 ski season in order to be based at Centro de Deportes de Invierno Adaptados.
 In November 2011 at the first IPC sanctioned event of the year which was held in the Netherlands, he finished eighth in the slalom event.
-He participated in the 2012 Campeonatos de España de Esquí held in Valle de Arán, where the Slalom, Giant Slalom and Super G events were contested.
+He participated in the 2012 Campeonatos de España de Esquí held in Valle de Arán, where the slalom, giant slalom, and super-G events were contested.
 He medaled at the competition.
 Near the end of the 2011/2012 ski season, he participated in an IPC Alpine Skiing World Cup event in Italy where he finished twenty-sixth in the giant slalom event.

-Espallargas was a competitor in the Sochi 2014 Paralympic Winter Games, finishing the men's slalom - sitting in 14th place and men's giant slalom - sitting in 13th place.
+Espallargas was a competitor in the Sochi 2014 Paralympic Winter Games, finishing the men's slalom – sitting in 14th place and men's giant slalom – sitting in 13th place.